neleEC/portfolio-value-tracker/README.md

 # Portfolio Value Tracker

-A simple GitHub Actions–powered bot that automatically scrapes market data and commits updated time-series data to the repository.
+A simple GitHub Actions–powered bot that automatically scrapes current market data and commits updated time-series data to the repository.

 ---